anstjvkdlf/anstjvkdlf.github.io/_posts/2023-02-04-pdsch_pdcch.md

 ## 1.1 PDCCH (Physical Downlink Control Channel)
 ---
 ### 1.1.1.
 Allocation
 This concept is very simple.
-Don't be afraid, believe me.

 PDCCH is dowlink channel in PHY layer.